ethereum/EIPs/EIPS/eip-draft_deposit_contract_snapshot_interface.md

 ---
 eip: <to be assigned>
 title: Deposit Contract Snapshot Interface
-description: Standardizing the format (and endpoint?) for transmitting a snapshot of the deposit Merkle tree
+description: Standardizing the format and endpoint for transmitting a snapshot of the deposit Merkle tree
 author: Mark Mackey (@ethDreamer)
 discussions-to: https://ethereum-magicians.org/t/URL-TO-BE-DECIDED-ONCE-EIP-NUMBER-ASSIGNED
 status: Draft